 You can change up your indoor environment as well.
 A shift in indoor scenery can be quite beneficial.
 Try moving around your furniture in a creative new layout, or Marie Kondo'ing your space.
 The de-cluttering will free up any blocked energy.

-2. Perfect your skincare and haircare routine.
+2. Perfect your skincare and haircare routine (clean and natural, of course)

 Now's the time to find out what really, really works for you, or to simply pamper yourself!
 When it comes time for society to re-open, you'll be so much more efficient